SPTC Club Rules

 is responsible for the payment of £3.00 for each visitor, preferably to be paid by bank transfer to the Club’s bank

-account or cash placed in the tin in the clubhouse, and enter the name of each guest in the Visitors Book located in the
+account, and enter the name of each guest in the Visitors Book located in the Clubhouse.

 Each guest may play at the Club for a maximum of FIVE times in any calendar year except with special permission of the Committee.